Suprana-Labs/Suprana/docs/src/operations/guides/validator-start.md

 By default the validator will dynamically select available network ports in the 8000-10000 range, and may be overridden with `--dynamic-port-range`.
-For example, `solana-validator --dynamic-port-range 11000-11020 ...` will restrict the validator to ports 11000-11020.
+For example, `suprana-validator --dynamic-port-range 11000-11020 ...` will restrict the validator to ports 11000-11020.

 ### Limiting ledger size to conserve disk space

-The `--limit-ledger-size` parameter allows you to specify how many ledger [shreds](https://solana.com/docs/terminology#shred) your node retains on disk.
+The `--limit-ledger-size` parameter allows you to specify how many ledger [shreds](https://suprana.net/docs/terminology#shred) your node retains on disk.
 If you do not include this parameter, the validator will keep all received ledger data until it runs out of disk space.
 Otherwise, the validator will continually purge the oldest data once to stay under the specified `--limit-ledger-size`